bfree-github/experiments-frustum-view/README.md

 That said, I didn't find anything that would easily allow me to get into the guts of the tile determination process - so for this exercise, I've decided to build everything myself.
 This will also demonstrate how I technically solve problems.

 ### Platform / Language / Frameworks
 Given the brevity of this project, I'm inclined to go with the platforms/languages that I most often work with.
-For product develoment, I would consider target audience, availability of skilled developers, and speed of development/performance/maintenance.
+For product development, I would consider target audience, availability of skilled developers, and speed/cost of development/performance/maintenance.

-While can work on multiple OS platforms, my preferences for this project are:
+While I can work on multiple OS platforms, my preferences for this project are:
 #### Cross-platform WebGL/JavaScript
 It's cross-platform, ubiquitous, and the OpenGL-ES can be reused on Mobile.
 Of the WebGL-based frameworks, I like three.js: it's mature/stable, reasonable footprint, has a built-in scene-graph with oct-tree handling, and allows quick prototyping.
 However, the downsides to Three is that it's not portably supported on Mobile, and is fairly painful if you need to do custom shaders.
 Furthermore, there's no easy access to it's internal oct-tree tiles, so is of limited benefit for this project.
 As such, I'm inclined to go with straight WebGL.